VaibhavHaswani/GoText/README.md

 print(go_obj._text) #returns a list of texts extracted from all the documents print(go_obj.preprocess()) #preprocess documents and returns a list of preprocessed text
 ```

+## Feedback / Queries

+For any queries or feedback feel free to write to vaibhavhaswani@gmail.com